HarukiToreda/Meshtastic-Experiments/ADC-Calculator.md

 ## Calculator 2: Calibrate to show the true voltage

+This calculator is used to correct the voltage shown by the device.
-This calculator corrects the displayed voltage so it matches the value measured with a multimeter.
-It uses the true measured voltage, the displayed voltage, and the current ADC multiplier to compute a more accurate multiplier.
+Measure the battery voltage with a multimeter, compare it to the voltage displayed on the screen, and enter both values along with the current multiplier.
+The calculator will generate an adjusted ADC multiplier that produces an accurate voltage reading.

 Use this if your priority is accurate voltage readings.
-Note: Boards that charge below 4.20 volts may show less than 100 percent even after calibration.
+Boards that charge below 4.20 volts may still show less than 100 percent after calibration.
+This is normal.

 ---

 ## Calibration Process

 The calibration process uses a simple formula to adjust the ADC multiplier based on the battery voltage.
-Here’s a detailed breakdown of how the calculation is done:
+Here’s a detailed breakdown:

 1. Determine the target ADC value.
-The target ADC value for a full battery (100 percent charge) is known, which is 4.19 volts.
+The target value for a full battery (100 percent charge) is 4.19 volts.
-2. Adjust the ADC multiplier.
-The formula adjusts the current ADC multiplier to make sure the device reads 100 percent when the battery voltage is 4.19 volts.
+2. Adjust the ADC multiplier so Meshtastic treats the actual battery voltage as full.
-3. Calculate the new ADC multiplier:
+3. Apply the formula:

 <pre>
 New ADC Multiplier = Current ADC Multiplier × (4.19 / Battery Voltage)